AdaCore/learn/courses/intro-to-ada/chapters/exceptions.rst

 - `Program_Error` might appear, but probably less often.
-It's raised in more arcane situations, such as when order of elaboration issues are or present or for erroneous execution.
+It's raised in more arcane situations, such as when order of elaboration issues exist or for case of erroneous execution.

 - `Storage_Error` will happen because of memory issues, such as:
      - Not enough memory (allocator)